ucdh/SCOPUS-Citation-Gatherer/README.md

 4. Navigate to the directory on command line
 5. Run the get referenced articles script

-The script returns the referencing and referenced articles' ids, urls, titles, and authors
+The script writes the ids, urls, titles, and authors of the referencing and referenced articles to a tab-delimitered text file